hybridgroup/cylon-pebble/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

 This module provides an adaptor and driver for the Pebble smart watch (http://getpebble.com/).
-It uses the Pebble 2.0 SDK, and requires the 2.0 iOS or Android app, and that the "Chomps" app (https://github.com/hybridgroup/chomps) has been installed on the Pebble watch.
+It uses the Pebble 2.0 SDK, and requires the 2.0 iOS or Android app, and that the "Watchbot" app (https://github.com/hybridgroup/watchbot) has been installed on the Pebble watch.

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)